Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Charlie Blackmon head into the first of a three-game series against Andrew McCutchen and the Pittsburgh Pirates on Monday at Coors Field.
+Elias Diaz and the Colorado Rockies take the field against Andrew McCutchen and the Pittsburgh Pirates on Tuesday at 8:40 PM ET, in the second of a three-game series at Coors Field.

-The Pirates are +120 moneyline underdogs in this matchup against the favored Rockies (-145).
-The total for the matchup is set at 11.5 runs.
+The Rockies are -110 moneyline favorites in this matchup against the Pirates (-110).
+A 13-run over/under has been listed for this contest.

 Rep your team with officially licensed Rockiesgear!
 Head to Fanatics to find jerseys, shirts, and much more.